"Joy is the simplest form of gratitude.”

 Caitlin Harpernext >

-O God of the whole universe,
+O God of the celebration,

 Knowing that the God who has authority over the whole universe made you and loves you, how will you celebrate this week?